 In this guide:

 - Engineering student resume examples that build bridges, not burn them.

-- Tips for listing your education, certifications, and skills for engineer internships and entry level jobs.
+- Tips for listing your education, certifications, and skills on your engineering student resume

-- Expert hints to write the best possible job description.
+- Expert hints to write the best possible job description for engineering student resume.

 Here’s a sample resume for engineering students that breaks ground.

 Save hours of work and get a job-winning resume like this.
 Try our resume builder with 20+ resume templates and create your resume now.